-When you specify a Supervisor Password and/or User Password (explained later in this section), the Security Option field determines when the system prompts for the password.
-The default setting is System, where the system prompts for the User Password every time you start your system.
-The other option is Setup, where the system goes through its startup routine unless the Setup utility is called, when the system prompts for the Supervisor Password.
+This field determines when the system prompts for the password.
+The default setting is System, where the system prompts for the User Password every time you boot up.
+The other option is Setup, where the system always boots up, and prompts for the Supervisor Password only when the Setup utility is called up.
+You can specify a password by using the Supervisor Password or User Password option from the main screen as explained later in this section.